Enhancing my blog for Scientific Writing - Integrate Comments, Better TOC and Latex Support

 -

-LaTeX rendering for displaying mathematical formulas, essential for AI/ML and scientific content.
+LaTeX rendering for displaying mathematical formulas, very essential for scientific content.

 Adding Table Of Content

 A Table of Content (TOC) improves the readability and navigation of long technical blogs.
 Instead of scrolling endlessly, readers can quickly jump to the section they care about.
-This not only enhances user experience but also makes your articles look more professional and well-structured.
-On the technical side, TOC also helps with accessibility and SEO because search engines can better understand the hierarchy of your content.
+This not only enhances user experience but also allows us to better structure our articles.
+On the technical side, TOC also helps with accessibility and search-engine optimization (SEO) because search engines can better understand the hierarchy of our content.

 How to add TOC

-To add a Table of Content in Pelican, you can use the pelican-toc plugin.
-This plugin automatically scans your article headings (<h2>
+To add a TOC in Pelican, we can use the pelican-toc plugin.
+This plugin automatically scans the article headings (<h2>, <h3>, etc.) and generates a structured TOC that appears on the article page.

 Making it Responsive